Bengtegard/swedish-adhd-medication-data/README.md

 # ADHD Medication Data from Socialstyrelsen's API

 A simple Python script I built to fetch ADHD medication prescription data from Sweden's National Board of Health and Welfare.
-Perfect for researchers, students, or anyone curious about ADHD medication trends in Sweden.

 ## What it does

-Downloads prescription data for the 5 main ADHD medications:
+Downloads prescription data for the 5 ADHD medications currently approved in Sweden:
 - Metylfenidat (Ritalin, Concerta)
 - Lisdexamfetamin (Vyvanse)
 - Atomoxetin (Strattera)